 SHIC program staff are available to offer public presentations to groups and organizations.
-To schedule or to locate the SHIC program sponsor nearest you, contact the North Dakota Insurance Department by calling (888) 575-6611 or by emailing ndshic@nd.gov.
+To schedule or to locate the SHIC program sponsor nearest you, contact the North Dakota Insurance Department by calling (888) 575-6611 or by emailing nds.org.